Barber–Scotia College: Athletics

-Barber–Scotia College's athletic programs were known as the Mighty Sabers, and were members of the United States Collegiate Athletic Association (USCAA) until 2015.
+Barber–Scotia College's athletic programs are known as the Mighty Sabers.

 Barber–Scotia formerly competed in the National Association of Intercollegiate Athletics (NAIA), primarily in the now-defunct Eastern Intercollegiate Athletic Conference (EIAC) until the end of the 2004–2005 season, during the time the school lost its accreditation and could no longer field athletics teams.

-B-SC currently fields men's and women's basketball teams, and a baseball team.
+Barber-Scotia were members of the United States Collegiate Athletic Association (USCAA) until 2015.

+In 2024, Barber–Scotia announced it had joined the New South Athletic Conference.